tmgleitsmann/Tensorflow-Utilities-Library/README.md

 **csv_to_dataset**
 <br />description: Load in CSV data directly into a tensorflow dataset object.
 <br />CSV data must be in the format : <br />
-1. First column is ignored.
-Class assumes column indexes images & labels numerically.
-2. Second column is path to images.
-Needs to be path/image.jpg .
+2. First column is path to images.
+Needs to be path/image.jpg.
-3. Third column are the labels.
+3. Second column are the labels.
 Labels are unchanged during the creation process.
 <br />args:
 * csv_path = posix path to CSV file
 * batch_size = number : used to create dataset objects